I have a confession to make! I don’t like real Christmas trees that’s why I made a rustic Christmas tree!

 Upcycled Lampshades Into A Rustic Christmas Tree

-I think if I lived in a really big spacious house with a cleaner to hoover up the dropped needles, I might soften my stance against real Christmas trees.
-In the meantime every year I love to make an upcycled and repurposed Christmas tree.
+In the meantime every year I love to make an upcycled and repurposed alternative Christmas tree.
 This year I made a wire rustic Christmas tree from old lampshades.

 This isn’t a one-off, I do tend to decorate my Christmas trees like this every year.
-Growing up my mum would have themed orderly decorations for the Christmas tree.
-Us kids weren’t allowed to decorate it.
+Growing up my mum would have themed orderly decorations for the Christmas tree, the kids weren’t allowed to decorate it.
 Or if we did, my mum would carefully rearrange the ornaments when we weren’t looking.

 This post contains Amazon affiliate links for your convenience.
 Click here to see my disclosure policy.